zkLinkProtocol/zklink-docs/docs/Technology/About-Security.md

 ![oracles](../../static/img/tech/oracles.png)
 ** Depending on the features of each Layer1 network, the choice of oracles can be different.

-We have multiple Oracles working together, forming a light network similar to a multi-sig community.
+We utilize multiple Oracles working in unison, forming a light network similar to a multi-sig community.
 More than one oracle can further improve the security level, while zkLink DAO will vote on the change of members in each oracle network.

+In the current version of zkLink, we choose Layer0 to perform the function of the oracle network mentioned above.

 ## The Checks and Balances Design